Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 IT Baseline Protection in the Cloud

 An ISO 27001 certification based on IT Baseline Protection for cloud workloads is possible.
-It requires a clear understanding of responsibilities.
-BSI C5 Cloud requirements are also integrated here.
-The BSI-compliant cloud security concept documents the implementation.
+It requires a clear understanding of responsibilities, and BSI C5 requirements are integrated here.
+We map the building blocks to concrete cloud services in IT Baseline Protection in the Cloud: Shared Responsibility in Practice.

 Insight42: Your Partner for IT Baseline Protection